International Flavors & Fragrances' (IFF) CEO Andreas Fibig on Q1 2020 Results - Earnings Call Transcript

 Operator

-Well move next to John Roberts of UBS.
+We'll move next to John Roberts of UBS.
 Your line is open.

 John Roberts